ros2/ros2_documentation/source/Tutorials/Single-Package-Define-And-Use-Interface.rst

 * address: of type string

 Notice that it's possible to set default values for fields within the message definition.
-See :ref:`InterfaceConcept` for more ways you can customize interfaces.
+See :doc:`../Concepts/About-ROS-Interfaces` for more ways you can customize interfaces.

 Next, we need to make sure that the msg file is turned into source code for C++, Python, and other languages.